vapor/docs/4.0/docs/middleware.md

 )
 let cors = CORSMiddleware(configuration: corsConfiguration)

-// Only if you want to enable the default per-route loggin let routeLogging = RouteLoggingMiddleware(logLevel: .info)
+// Only add this if you want to enable the default per-route logging let routeLogging = RouteLoggingMiddleware(logLevel: .info)

 // Add the defautl error middleware